vlkff/netmarket-data-parsers/README.md

 # netmarket-data-parsers
-A set of classed aimed to parse unstructured text goods characteristics to numeric properies and tags.
+A set of classes aimed to parse unstructured text goods characteristics to numeric properies and tags.

+It's wrote for yii2 framefork to be handled via it's console commands.

+It's not ideal from performance perspective, like it can't be runned in parallel processed but it satisfy and meet all project need on existed data volume.

 ItemSpecController - a class to control over the parsers, see actionProcess() and processRowsBatch()